 Distribution Storage Tanks

-The tanks are located at San Nicolas, Savaneta, Mondi Fierno, Urataka, Jaburibari, Alto Vista and Oranjestad.
-The distribution tanks serve as secondary storage and have a combined storage capacity of 70,000 m3.
+The tanks are located at Sero Preto, Savaneta, Mondi Fierno, Urataka, Jaburibari, Alto Vista and Oranjestad.
+The distribution tanks serve as secondary storage and have a combined storage capacity of 74,000 m3.

 The distribution tanks also serve as buffers for water pressure.
 With the exception of the Oranjestad tank, all tanks are located on hill tops with elevations ranging from 60 to 110 meters above sea level.
 The highest tank is the “Urataka” tank located in the Santa Cruz district.
 The water from the hill top tanks is distributed through gravitational force, ensuring stable pressure at all points of delivery.

-Gradually, WEB is replacing all its distribution pipes with High-Density PolyEthylene (HDPE) pipes.
+Gradually, WEB is replacing all its distribution pipes, 1 and 2 inch copper pipes, with High-Density PolyEthylene (HDPE) pipes.
 This material is very resistant to corrosion.
-Most of the HDPE pipes are joined by welding.
-The welded joints are of same strength as the pipe itself and are therefore not vulnerable for leakage.

 Distribution Pump Stations

 In some pipelines extra pumps are needed to further transport the water over long distances.
 There are 5 pump stations at various locations in the distribution system.
 The pumps are remotely monitored and operated using telemetry technology.

 As part of a multi-year project, WEB is replacing all conventional pumps with Variable Frequency Drive (VFD) pumps.
 These new VFD pumps are energy-savers because they only work “on demand”, much like inverter air conditioner units.

 WEB is also responsible for the installation and maintenance of fire hydrants.
 The fire hydrants are strategically located and the locations are closely coordinated with the Fire Department.
 There are approximately 940 fire hydrants installed throughout the distribution system.